aytmrt/aytmrt.github.io/_posts/2015-01-30-best-scene.markdown

 ---

 > For me, the best movie scene ever.
 More potent than all black coffee as a stimulant, more motivational than 'I have a dream' speech.

+"Goosebumps, goosepimples, chills, anxiousness, or the prickly feeling on the back of your neck; Whatever name you say, it's an effect that makes us stand up and cheer for Rocky."